 M. “IWW” means Industrial Wastewater as defined by DEP.

-N. “Licensee” means an applicant that has obtained a certification order for the subject project; for this certification – Duke Energy Florida.
+N. “Licensee” means an Applicant that has obtained a Certification order for the subject project; for this Certification – Duke Energy Florida.

-O. “Post-certification submittal” shall mean a submittal made by the Licensee pursuant to a Condition of Certification.
+O. “Post-Certification Submittal” shall mean a submittal made by the Licensee pursuant to a Condition of Certification.

-P. “Right-of-Way” or “ROW” is defined in Section 403.503(27), F.S.
+P. “Right-of-Way” or “ROW” is defined in Section 403.503(28), F.S.

-R. “Site” as defined in Section 403.503(28).
+Q. “Site” is defined in Section 403.503(29).

-S. “State Water Quality Standards” shall mean the numerical and narrative criteria applied to specific water uses or classifications set forth in Rules 62-302 and 62-520, F.A.C.
+R. “State Water Quality Standards” shall mean the numerical and narrative criteria applied to specific water uses or classifications set forth in Chapters 62-302 and 62-520, F.A.C.

-T. “Surface Water Management System” or “System” means a stormwater management system, dam, impoundment, reservoir, appurtenant work, or works, or any combination thereof.
-The terms “surface water management system” or “system” include areas of dredging or filling, as those terms are defined in Sections 373.403(13) and (14), F.S.
+S. “Surface Water Management System” or “SWMS” means a stormwater management system, dam, impoundment, reservoir, appurtenant work, or works, or any combination thereof.
+The term includes areas of dredging or filling, as those terms are defined in Sections 373.403(13) and (14), F.S.

-U. “SWD” means the DEP Southwest district.
+T. “SWD” means the DEP Southwest District.

-V. “SWFWMD” means the Southwest Florida Water Management District.
+U. “SWFWMD” means the Southwest Florida Water Management District.

-W. “Wetlands” shall mean those areas meeting the definition set forth in Section 373.019(27), F.S., as delineated pursuant to Chapter 62-340, F.A.C.
+V. “Wetlands” shall mean those areas meeting the definition set forth in Section 373.019(27), F.S., as delineated pursuant to Chapter 62-340, F.A.C.

 V. FEDERALLY DELEGATED OR APPROVED PERMIT PROGRAMS

-Subject to the conditions set forth herein, this certification shall constitute the sole license of the state and any agency as to the approval of the location of the site and any associated facility and the construction and operation of the proposed electrical power plant, except for the issuance of Department Licenses required under any federally delegated or approved permit program.
+Subject to the Conditions set forth herein, this Certification shall constitute the sole license of the state and any agency as to the approval of the location of the Site and any Associated Facility and the construction and operation of the proposed Electrical Power Plant, except for the issuance of Department Licenses required under any federally delegated or approved permit program.
 This Certification is not a waiver of any other Department approval that may be required under federally delegated or approved programs.
-In the event of a conflict between the certification process and federally required procedures, the applicable federal requirements shall control.
+In the event of a conflict between the Certification process and federally required procedures, the applicable federal requirements shall control.

 [Sections 403.5055, 403.508(8), and 403.511(1), F.S.]